 |Language of Delivery||English|

-This module requires students to complete an individual research project on a subject of their choice that demonstrates their ability to design, manage and execute a programme of independent research activity.
-The module enables students to choose between different approaches to designing, conducting and presenting findings for different types of research problems or questions related to planning.
-Students can use the module to follow up on a research problem identified while on a placement year, or alternatively to assist with the development of specialised studies in a particular field (e.g. urban design, regeneration, housing etc).
+This module gives students the opportunity to complete an individual research project on a subject of their choice that demonstrates their ability to design, manage and execute a programme of independent research activity.
+Students can use the module to follow up on a research problem identified while on a placement year (if applicable), or alternatively to assist with the development of specialised studies in a particular field (e.g. urban design, regeneration, housing etc).
 Students are expected to undertake independent inquiry and investigation with the support of an allocated supervisor and a selection of introductory lectures.
 The assessment of the module is based on a written and illustrated submission.
 The project is a substantial piece of work and will be assessed as an important, individual component of final year undergraduate studies.

 In terms of Knowledge/Understanding: